 Woodland Trails Resort is the only resort on Strawberry Lake.
 The fishing is

-also surrounds the lower third of Raspberry Lake, a small 32 acre lake that is perfect
+also surrounds the lower third of Raspberry Lake, a small lake that is perfect

 for canoe and paddleboat rides.

-Woodland Trails has three two bedroom cabins available for rental.
-They are located directly
+Woodland Trails has five cabins available for rental.
+Three are located directly

 Seasonal RV camping with generous sized lots is also available.
 Most sites have